twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/variables.md

 Additional variables can be defined in the config file in the `data` section.
 Variable names must consist of a letter and be followed by zero or more letters and/or digits.

-!!! hint

-    Until [#463](https://github.com/twpayne/chezmoi/issues/463) is resolved, custom
-    data fields from the `data` section appear as all lowercase strings.